 Regarding some aspects of our own lives, we all know better.
-I mean things we should do for ourselves which, strangely, we do not.
+I mean things we think we should do for ourselves which, strangely, we do not.
 Moralism says it is because we will not.
 Hygiene says it is because we cannot.
-Darkroom retreating enables the organism to restore one’s capacity for the benefits of taking care of oneself, therefore restoring the ability to do so.
-This is recapacitation.
-The intensity and highs of a retreat mostly fade, but restored capacity remains.
-Just as a broken leg, once healed, doesn’t become broken again without another major injury.
+Stop a moment and consider the relief this idea brings.

-Thus the full application of the idea behind hygienic darkroom retreating means
+The full application of the idea behind hygienic darkroom retreating consists of

-- alternated with periods of radical lifeway change
+alternated with periods of radical change in lifeway

 You already know some changes you would like to make.
-Those you do not know, you can, in darkness, become capable of learning and applying.
-Resources and opportunities that have been right under your nose all along suddenly become visible and interesting.
+Now you can make some of them.
+Those you do not know, you will, in darkness, become capable of discovering, learning, and applying.
+Resources and opportunities that were right under your nose, on the tip of your tongue, out of the corner of your eye suddenly become visible, compelling, accessible.
 Having restored a lost part of yourself, how you are changes.
-So you attract and seek different things.
-When you see you can walk through the front door of a bakery and get whatever you like, you will stop begging crumbs out its back door.
+You notice and attract different things.
+Once you see you can walk through the front door of a bakery and get whatever you like, you will stop begging crumbs out its back door.

 In ordinary life, you must arrange certain conditions to live.
 You must keep your wits about you.
 You are accountable for your own experience.
-These basic facts not only remain the same in the darkroom, they become especially clear.
+These basic facts not only persist in the darkroom, they become especially clear.
 In darkness, it is your job to maintain certain conditions of the retreat.

-Your non-expert, non-mind-reading, non-therapist supporter (if you have one) will be on the outside helping you do that.
-She will be maintaining the darkroom, bringing food, perhaps finding your lost shoes.
-Like any decent person would, she will talk to you for a few minutes if you need.
+Your non-expert, non-mind-reading, non-therapist supporter will be on the outside helping you do that.
+He will be maintaining the darkroom, bringing food, perhaps finding your lost shoes.
+Like any decent person would, he will talk to you for a few minutes if you need.
 It’s your retreat.
 If something is not working, say so.

-If you would, please write a description of what happened before you finish, while it is fresh in your memory.
-Revisit it later and share it online if you like.
-Send me a link.
-I have found these reports very useful in improving the darkroom, understanding the process, and learning to explain it to people.
-More writers and readers of reports will help spread darkroom retreating and advance its theory and practice.
+On your last transition day, write a description of what happened while it is fresh in your memory.
+Finalize it later with insights from your aftermath.
+Share it online if you like and send me a link.
+I have found these reports useful in improving darkrooms, understanding the process, and explaining it to people.
+More writers and readers of reports will help spread hygienic darkroom retreating, advancing its theory and practice.